 Getting your 5 a day (NHS website)

-If you consent to the screening, your child will have their vision screened during their first year of school by a member of the School Nursing team - you will not need to be with them.
+Your child will have their vision screened during the school day by a member of the School Nursing team - you will not need to be with them.
+The screening will seem more like a game to the children, and nothing will touch their eyes.

-The results will be sent out to you in a letter following the vision screening.
-If your child’s results indicate that further assessment is needed, you will be advised to take your child to an optician for further testing and onwards referral if necessary.
+Children who have already been prescribed glasses or contact lenses should wear them for the test.
+Results will be sent out to you in a letter following the vision screening.
+If your child’s results indicate that further assessment is needed, you will be advised to take your child to an optician for further testing, treatment and onwards referral if necessary.

-No screening results will be given to school staff or other children, and all information will be treated confidentially.
+No screening results will be given to school staff or other children and all information will be treated confidentially.

 The lawful basis for processing children’s personal data for this purpose is considered to be provided by: